-The answers to these questions will help you normalize digital instructions and enhance their effectiveness.
+The answers to these questions will help you normalize digital work instructions and enhance their effectiveness.

 Whether or not a work instruction is effective and serves the end goal for which it was intended will depend to a large extent on the organizational structure of the document.

 Shop floor workers are busy people, most of who work in physically exertive roles.
-When they use work instructions, they expect that these instructions are organized in such a way that its easy-to-understand, saves time, and require little mental exertion.
-Upon a long day’s work, having to make sense of disorganized SOPs may be demoralizing for some – a state of mind that will likely lead to non-compliance with standards.
+When they use digital work instructions, they expect that these instructions are visual and organized in such a way that it’s easy-to-understand, saves time, and requires little mental exertion.
+Upon a long day’s work, having to make sense of disorganized work instructions or SOPs may be demoralizing for some – a state of mind that will likely lead to non-compliance with standards.